raghvendra5688/Drug-Repurposing/data/README.md

 # Protein Autoencoder

-1. We download viral protein sequences from Uniprot and make them available at (https://drive.google.com/file/d/1nmqUZd5_RKxF_FJ9A_nkHIA9H0sevBMK/view?usp=sharing) which can be downloaded and should be put in the folder `data/Protein_Autoencoder`.
+1. We download 2,684,774 viral protein sequences from Uniprot and make them available at (https://data.mendeley.com/datasets/8rrwnbcgmx/2) which can be downloaded and should be put in the folder `data/Protein_Autoencoder`.

 2. To train the protein autoencode, we do the following:

  * `python clean_proteins.py Full_Viral_proteins_with_Uniprot_IDs.csv clean_Uniprot_proteins.csv`

+This results in 2,658,225 viral protein sequences whose sequence length is <=2000.

  * `python encode_proteins.py clean_Uniprot_proteins.csv encoded_Uniprot_proteins.csv`

  * `python train_protein_autoencoder.py encoded_Uniprot_proteins.csv ../../models/cnn_out/cnn_protein_autoencoder.h5`

-The file `cnn_protein_autoencoder_v2.h5` contains the autoencoder model
+The file `cnn_protein_autoencoder.h5` contains the autoencoder model

 # Compound Virus Activities for End-to-End Deep Learning Models